 It was on this day in 1999 that the San Antonio Spurs beat the New York Knicks in Game 5 to win the NBA championship.
 The Spurs won the game 78-77 to capture the franchise’s first championship, and their first of four titles over an incredible nine-year span.

 The Spurs finished the regular season tied with the Utah Jazz for the best record in the NBA, at 37-13.
 Due to a lockout, all 29 teams would play a 50-game regular season schedule, followed by a full post-season schedule.
 The Knicks, who finished the year at 27-23, became the first #8 seed in NBA history to make it all the way to the finals.
-However, they had no answer for the Twin Towers, David Robinson and Tim Duncan, who dominated the paint throughout the series, en route to their first of four NBA titles over the next nine years.
+However, they had no answer for the Twin Towers of David Robinson and Tim Duncan, who dominated the paint throughout the series, en route to their first of four NBA titles over the next nine years.

 Here is a look at highlights of Duncan and Robinson’s Game One performance during the 1999 NBA Finals.